 Caring for your pet amphibian

 Amphibians are one of the most unique pets you could have.
-They are interesting to watch as they move through their life cycle: starting as an egg, hatching into a larval form with gills that live under water and as it matures, turning into a completely different creature that breaths air instead of water.
+They are interesting to watch as they move through their life cycle: starting as an egg, hatching into a larval form with gills that live under water and as it matures, turning into a completely different creature that breathes air instead of water.

 Having an amphibian as a pet is more of a hobby as these are not companion animals.
 In most cases, it can be dangerous to both the amphibian and the owner to handle the animal too often.

 Amphibians are low maintenance pets, but you must ensure that their cages are clean, they are fed regularly and that the water is free from toxins in order for your pet to live a long life.

 The most common amphibians that are kept as pets are frogs, toads and salamanders.

 In Australia, frogs are a protected species.
 You cannot legally capture them and keep them as pets.
 A frog kept as a pet must be registered with the state you live in and must be captive bred — not caught wild.